dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Don't confuse:
 * `Exchanger<T>` - exchange object of type T between 2 threads (you can create pipeline between threads and transfer data to and fro)
 * `Semaphore` - use it when you want a resource to be shared between n number of threads concurrently.
 A Semaphore is initialized with a specific number of permits, representing the maximum number of threads that can concurrently access the shared resource.
 Threads that wish to access the resource must first acquire() a permit.
 If no permits are available, the thread blocks until a permit is released by another thread.
 * `CyclicBarrier` - method `await` - waits until all threads come to the barrier and when final come, barrier is broken, and they all proceed further.
-If at least of threads is broken(or was interrupted) nobody will proceed.
+If at least one of threads is broken(or was interrupted) nobody will proceed.
 * `CountDownLatch` - similar to barrier, yet for barrier you specify number of threads that it waits to finish, then all threads releases, but here - you specify number of latches, that you count down, and then all threads are released you don't need to wait until threads reach some point, you can count down on any algo, but once you count down to 0, all your threads proceed further
 ```java